 Images from Hybrid App's Resources

-The app which is built by using both React Native and platform code are also uses the image that is packaged into the app.
+The hybrid app which is built (UI) by using both React Native and platform code can also uses the image which is bundled into the app.

-The image included through Xcode asset catalogs and in Android it is placed in the drawable folder.
-Placing the image in Xcode asset or drawable folder are consumes without their extension.
+The image included through Xcode asset catalogs or in Android drawable folder are consumes without their extension.

 The images within the Android assets folder, use the scheme: asset:/ with image extension.

 The dynamic and network images are also be displayed in the Image component.
-To access the network image it is required to specify the dimensions of your image manually.
+To access the network image, it is required to specify the dimensions of image manually.